Submarine landslide: Weak geological layers

 The presence of weak geological layers is a factor which contributes to submarine landslides at all scales.
 This has been confirmed by seafloor imaging such as swath bathymetric mapping and 3D seismic reflection data.
 Despite their ubiquity, very little is known about the nature and characteristics of the weak geological layers, as they have rarely been sampled and very little geotechnical work has been conducted on them.
-An example of a slide which was caused by weak geological layers is the Storegga slide, near Norway which had a total volume of 3,300 km³.
+An example of a slide which was caused by weak geological layers is the Storegga slide, near Norway which had a total volume of 3,300 km3.

 Overpressuring

 Overpressure due to rapid deposition of sediment is closely related to weak geological layers.
-An example of landslides caused by overpressure due to rapid deposition occurred in 1969 on the Mississippi River delta after Hurricane Camile struck the region.
+An example of landslides caused by overpressure due to rapid deposition occurred in 1969 on the Mississippi River Delta after Hurricane Camile struck the region.

 Earthquakes

 Earthquakes are a key factor which trigger most major submarine landslides.
 Earthquakes provide significant environmental stresses and can promote elevated pore water pressure which leads to failure.
 Earthquakes triggered the Grand Banks landslide of 1929, where a 20 km3 submarine landslide was initiated after an earthquake.
+In the Mediterranean Sea, most submarine landslides on record appear to occur due to earthquakes or slope erosion, as in the development of submarine canyons.

 Stormwave loading

-Stormwave loading and hurricanes can lead to submarine landslides in shallow regions and were recognised as one of the factors which contributed to the slides which occurred on the Mississippi delta in 1969 following Hurricane Camille.
+Stormwave loading and hurricanes can lead to submarine landslides in shallow regions and were recognised as one of the factors which contributed to the slides which occurred on the Mississippi Delta in 1969 following Hurricane Camille.